emeeks/d3-carto-map/README.md

 layer.**renderMode**(*newRenderMode*)
 The render mode ("svg", "canvas", "mixed") of the layer.
 Ignored by d3.carto.layer.tile().

+Rendering options are:
+* "**svg**" - Points will be added as <g> elements with circles.
+Both the <g> element and the <circle> will receive the declared CSS class and can be styled as such.
+Circles can be removed with D3 and replaced with other markers manually.
+* "**canvas**" - Points will be drawn with HTML5 Canvas as circles.
+These circles will be styled according to the circle.cssClass style as declared in your CSS.
+Canvas markers will not be clickable.
+* "**mixed**" - Points will be drawn with HTML5 Canvas during panning and zooming and SVG elements when fixed.
+This provides the speed of canvas during dynamic moments with the interactivity of SVG during static moments.
+(Not currently implemented)

 layer.**markerSize**(*newMarkerSize*)
 The marker size of the layer.
 Ignored by d3.carto.layer.tile(), d3.carto.layer.geojson(), d3.carto.layer.topojson() and d3.carto.layer.featureArray().